treeman/jonashietala/posts/2020-11-30-an_elixir_based_payment_processor_for_the_coinparty_2020_hackathon.markdown

 # A simple plan for the hackathon

-Given that I don't have a lot of time, and I haven't programmed against cryptocurrencies before and I'll use a language and framework I have little experience with, it makes sense to have a modest goal.
+Given that I don't have a lot of time, and I haven't programmed against cryptocurrencies before and I'll also use a language and framework I have little experience with, it makes sense to have a modest goal.

 My goal is simply to accept BCH payments in a small demo website, and verify them using my own full node.